-Bookings are essential to reserve the loading bay.
+Bookings are essential to reserve the loading bay and lift, to ensure protective covers are installed in the lift and lift floor surface.
 The moving of all furniture and goods must be made by prior arrangement with the Building Manager (or Caretaker), with a minimum of two (2) days notice provided.